 Pros

-Comfortable, stable 29er feel on rough ground
+Comfortable, confidence-building 29er feel

 Cons